 I told her I was based in Miami, Florida and handed her my card.
 Her face lit up as she went on telling me she had received job offers from Miami as a caregiver.
 The word, “caregiver” made me excited as well, but something stopped me from telling her that I have been a registered nurse in the US for the last twenty-five years.
 Perhaps, I did not want her to feel jealous of my relative fortune.
 At this point, old emotions came flooding inside me.

-At 22, I too traveled for 28 hours to find work abroad and find success for myself and my family.
+At 22, I too traveled for 28 hours to find work abroad and find success for my family and myself.
 I felt so alone then, like being thrown to the wolves of unfamiliarity, novelty, and culture shock that bit me all over.
 Eventually, the wolves swallowed me until I succumbed to an involuntary transformation.
 Losing sight of my home and country land was just the first among the many trials of my personal strength and adaptability.
 There were many others.

 I remember well the night I arrived at the Miami International Airport, being greeted by a cardboard sign bearing my name in bold letters.
 The man in white and blue uniform held it firmly as he sighed with relief when he saw me wave my hand.
 He took me in a van and drove me to the nurses’ dormitory near the hospital where I was contracted to work.
 The room was clean and furnished, lamps were lit, the bed was dressed in white sheets, and a small dining table was filled with food that included various fruits, a whole roasted chicken, and fresh bread.
 An impressive welcome; I felt important.

 My first day of work in an American hospital flabbergasted me.
 I found out that there was more than one “American accent”.
-To my foreign ears the words did not sound as written, or as I had studied them.
+To my foreign ears, the words did not sound as I had studied them.
 I was terrified to take telephone orders for fear of making a grave mistake.
 The straightforwardness and seemingly aggressive attitude of my American colleagues sounded disrespectful of my feelings.
 The loud and harsh voices of some of the doctors did not meet my professional expectations.
 It took months before I learned how to laugh at their jokes, understand their wit and relate to the direct, fast-paced American culture.
-I found Americans to be very social, fun-loving and using their humor made the process of acclimation to my new environment much easier to bear.
+I found Americans to be very social, fun loving and using their humor made the process of acclimation to my new environment much easier to bear.

 It was initially a huge and overwhelming sacrifice on my part to be an obedient child.
 Having known what I wanted to be since I was 12, I reached out to my father to buy me a piano, but instead, he had handed me back the Filipino ‘American Dream.’
 I was devastated.